pepaslabs/GlitchyTable/README.md

 # GlitchyTable
-An exploration of improving UITableView scrolling performance by using asynchronous cell population
+An exploration of improving `UITableView` scrolling performance by using an asynchronous `UITableViewCell` population technique.

 ## Abstract